zachvalenta/jvns.ca/source/_posts/2014-10-02-how-does-sqlite-work-part-2-btrees.markdown

 [Kamal](https://twitter.com/kamalmarhubi) is parsing SQLite databases with the Python construct module next to me right now and it is AMAZING.
-There may be future instalments.
+There may be future installments.
 Who knows!